Email: richard then the @ sign then richardbercuson dot ca (no spaces)

 Fiction bit me in the 80s and took a bigger bite in the 90s leading to some successes with short stories and plays.
 Some ideas continue to be reworked and will find new homes shortly.
 I garnered a national award, Canada’s Arthur Ellis for best mystery short story, and won a couple of regional humour awards.
 I performed alchemy on some short stories by transposing a few to the stage.

 Hockey – my passion.
 I’ve coached various levels of junior as well as college, pro in Europe, and with Canada’s Program of Excellence, not to mention dozens of minor and high school teams.
 For over 35 years, I’ve taught Canada’s national coaching certification program and have given presentations to coaches, officials, hockey boards and parents.
 I’ve authored or co-authored various manuals, including Hockey Canada’s Initiation Program, skills series, new Coach stream modules, and its former Play Right program.
 I’ve also served as the mentor coach for a number of organizations in addition to directing Hockey Eastern Ontario’s (HEO) coaching program for nearly 30 years.
 Recently, in my new hockey home of Oshawa, ON., I’m the Technical Director, aiming to assist coaches in bettering themselves and their kids.
 No matter what I do, the most fun is still getting on the ice to teach.

-And now into the media.
-I co-host a radio show on TSN 1200 – “Grassroots: the minor hockey show.” (tsn1200.ca) You can listen to the podcast here:
+For five years, I co-hosted a radio show on TSN 1200 – “Grassroots: the minor hockey show.” (tsn1200.ca) We were knocked off the air in August, 2018, by Bell Media budget cutbacks.
+In any event, you can listen to the old podcasts here:

 As a teacher, I spent 36 years in gyms and classrooms teaching physical education, cooperative education, English and mathematics.
 There were some stints heading departments and doing admin roles.
 Now that I’m out of the classroom, it’s gratifying to see the education system carries on swimmingly without me.